Tips To Plan an Amazing Beercation in San Diego

 Pick a "Beer Town" That Matches Your Interests

-Years ago, when someone talked about planing a beercation the choices were limited to cities like Portland Oregon or Seattle.
+Years ago, when someone talked about planning a beercation the choices were limited to cities like Portland Oregon or Seattle.
 Today though, there are dozens of great options.
 This means you can customize your beercation according to what's important to you.
 For instance, if you like hiking, mountain biking and crisp mountain air then you might want to look at visiting a destination in Colorado.
 On the other hand, if you are looking for sunny beaches then Tampa, Florida or Southern California might be a better fit.
 This choice is completely up to your group but picking the right destination will set the tone for the beercation - so choose wisely!

 Travelocity's Top 6 Large Beer Cities Include: